1) I am hoping to start a club at MIT. What are the steps to make our club official?

 3) How do I check the account balance for my group?

 First, a clarification: The ASA does not provide group's accounts.
-Rather, that is through the Student Activities Office (SAO).
+Rather, that is through the Student Organizations, Leadership and Engagement Office (SOLE).

 1) I keep getting emails from the ASA even though I am not part of any MIT student group.
 How do I get them to stop?